Azure-Samples/ms-identity-ca-auth-context/README.md

     }
     ```

-1. In `TodoListController.cs`, the method **EnsureUserHasElevatedScope** retrieves the acrsValue from database for the request method.
+1. In `TodoListController.cs`, the method **CheckForRequiredAuthContext** retrieves the acrsValue from database for the request method.
 Then checks if the access token has `acrs` claim with acrsValue.
 If does not exists then adds WWW-Authenticate and throws UnauthorizedAccessException exception.

     ```csharp
-    public void EnsureUserHasElevatedScope(string method)
+    public void CheckForRequiredAuthContext(string method)
     {
         string authType = _commonDBContext.AuthContext.FirstOrDefault(x => x.Operation == method && x.TenantId == _configuration["AzureAD:TenantId"])?.AuthContextId;